Merlin Project Express Help

 Most menu entries are provided with the corresponding keyboard shortcuts.
 They are located directly next to the individual menu entries.
 This lets you access these menu entries quickly and easily using the keyboard.

-This guide provides basic information on using documents and content in Merlin Project Express.
+This guide provides basic information on inserting content into Merlin Project Express documents.

 Merlin Project Express imports many types of document format, including Microsoft Project, CSV (Excel), OPML, XML, and Mind Maps.

-The File → Open… menu item opens and imports existing documents.
-If the selected format is supported, Merlin Project Express opens the content in a new program window.
+Call the File → Open… menu item.
+It opens existing documents.
+If the format of the selected document is supported, Merlin Project Express imports the content and opens it in a new document.

 Drag & drop using the mouse

 You can drag & drop a document directly onto the Merlin Project Express application icon or onto an existing project.
 Latter, imports the document into the existing project.

 Content from templates

-The supplied project templates are perfect for creating a new project quickly.
-A large number of templates can be found in the File → New From Template (1) menu item.
+A large number of templates can be found in the File → New… (1) menu item.

-Custom projects can be saved for later use as templates.
-You can create a custom template from a project using the File → Save As Template… (2) menu item.
+You can save existing projects for later use as templates.
+To create a template of your own from a project, call the File → Save As Template… (2) menu item.

 New Project Settings